Supporting the Whole Girl

 • Immunizations

-Flintridge Sacred Heart and the California Department of Health Services Immunization Branch require that an up-to-date immunization record for all students be included in the student’s health record before the student's first day of school.
+Flintridge Sacred Heart Academy and the California Department of Health Services Immunization Branch require that an up-to-date immunization record for all students be included in the student’s health record before the student's first day of school.

 California schools are required to check immunization records before entry for all NEW students admitted to kindergarten through 12th grade and for all CURRENT students advancing to 7th grade.
 The following immunizations are required for school entry: